Kitware/CMake/Help/manual/ctest.1.rst

  .. versionadded:: 4.1

- Override the random order seed
+ Override the random order seed.

- This option is used to allow recreating failures owing to random order of execution by ``--schedule-random``.
+ This option is used to allow recreating failures owing to random order of execution by :ctest-option:`--schedule-random`.

 .. option:: --submit-index <index>